AlphonsusNguyen/cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/3 Linux commands in the Bash shell.md

 - `whatis`: Provides a one-line summary of a command.
 - `apropos`: Search man docs by a term, can also call with `-a` for multiple terms.

+## Library:
+All the headers are in /usr/include definitions are in /usr/lib
+To view list of libraries:
+ls /usr/include > headers.txt
+ls /usr/lib > libraries.txt
 ## Feedback

 Lab is again excellent, requiring applying knowledge instead of explicitly stating what needs to be done.
 It's great that Reddit / Unix & Linux Stack Exchange are mentioned / linked, many courses skip the "real world" information finding.